Drag (entertainment): Canada

 The Canadian film Lilies, directed by John Greyson and adapted from a theatrical play by Michel Marc Bouchard, made use of drag as a dramatic device.
 Set in a men's prison, the film centres on a play within a play staged by one of the prisoners; however, as the roles in the play are performed by fellow prisoners, even the female characters within it are played by men, and the film blends scenes in which they are clearly depicted as men performing in their own clothes in the prison chapel with scenes in which they are performing in drag in more "realistic" settings.
 It became the first gay-themed film ever to win the Genie Award for Best Picture.

 The short-lived French-language sitcom Cover Girl, aired in 2005 on Télévision de Radio-Canada, centred on three drag queens sharing ownership of a drag cabaret in Montreal.

 In 2017 Ici ARTV aired Ils de jour, elles de nuit, a documentary series profiling Montreal drag queens Rita Baga, Barbada de Barbades, Gaby, Lady Boom Boom, Lady Pounana and Tracy Trash.
 The documentary web series Canada's a Drag, launched on CBC Gem in 2018, has profiled various Canadian drag performers, inclusive of all genders, over three seasons to date.

 Canada's Drag Race, a Canadian spinoff of the American RuPaul's Drag Race franchise, was launched in 2020 on Crave.
 The same year also saw the release of Phil Connell's film Jump, Darling, centred on a young aspiring drag queen, and Thom Fitzgerald's film Stage Mother, about a religious woman who inherits her son's drag club after his death, as well as the comedy web series Queens, starring several real Toronto-area drag queens.
+2023 saw the release of the films Enter the Drag Dragon, Solo, Gamodi and Queen Tut.

-OutTV, a Canadian television channel devoted to LGBTQ programming, has aired the documentary series Drag Heals and the reality competition series Call Me Mother.
-It has also been directly involved as a production partner in some programs filmed in the United States, including The Boulet Brothers' Dragula and Hey Qween!.
+OutTV, a Canadian television channel devoted to LGBTQ programming, has aired the documentary series Drag Heals, the reality competition shows Call Me Mother and Sew Fierce, and the satirical reality competition parody Drag House Rules.
+It has also been directly involved as a production partner in some American programs, including The Boulet Brothers' Dragula and Hey Qween!.